 How do you leave the guilt of your sexual past behind you?
 Can you escape the baggage from past lovers and move forward in freedom?

-It’s Wednesday, the day when we talk marriage!
-This week we’re looking at how to deal with misperceptions about sex.
+Today we’re looking at how to deal with misperceptions about sex.
 And let’s face it–a lot of those misperceptions come from our sexual baggage.

 When I give my Girl Talk event, when I talk sex & marriage at churches, we have a Q&A period where people can write down anonymous questions.
 And invariably some of those questions revolve around sexual baggage.
 Recently, in the Niagara area where I was speaking, we had two different ones!
 Lots of women are dealing with sexual guilt.